protocol/research-website/content/posts/202011-want-message-inspect/index.md

 <img src="xkcd.png" alt="xkcd image exchanged by nodes in our experiment" width="200px"></img>

-To emulate the request of periodic content, leechers request the content in waves of size 2, in intervals of 5 seconds.
+To emulate the request of popular content, leechers perioddically request the content in waves of size 2, in intervals of 5 seconds.
 This creates a situation in which the next set of leechers has already received the WANT messages from previous leechers, and can therefore assume that those nodes have the file they were looking for.

 ### Results with standard Bitswap